 The working definition of primary health care provided at the outset provides a full expression of what services need to be provided to disadvantaged populations of low-income countries.
 Out of this full set of services, what portion might be identified as a core set of priority services to be provided?
 Efforts to do this have usually used cost-effectiveness criteria for population health benefits, but this approach ignores the obvious fact that people have always needed, and will always need, curative medical services for ailments, whether or not they have significance for mortality or serious disability.
 Urinary infections, arthritis, and wrist fractures, to mention only a few examples, even if they have a low likelihood of causing death or long-term serious disability, will produce a desire for treatment from some kind of primary health care provider because of the symptoms they produce.
 So, a core set of PHC services needs to include curative care along with services that have demonstrable benefit for reduce the risk of death, particularly for mothers and children.

 How might one go about defining such a core package?
-To my mind, the most logical way to go about this is through the application of the principles of what are now called the census-based, impact-oriented approach.30 This involves a health program developing a partnership with a population, using local surveillance carried out by routine home visits to define epidemiological priorities (the most frequent, serious, readily preventable or treatable conditions in the population) and to help the communities in the population identify what their health priorities are (and almost always in low-income settings the community’s health priorities revolve around improving curative care services).
+A logical way to go about this is through the application of the principles of what are now called the census-based, impact-oriented approach.30 This involves a health program developing a partnership with a population, using local surveillance carried out by routine home visits to define epidemiological priorities (the most frequent, serious, readily preventable or treatable conditions in the population) and to help the communities in the population identify what their health priorities are (and almost always in low-income settings the community’s health priorities revolve around improving curative care services).
 Then, with the available resources (financial, infrastructure, and human), develop a plan that addresses program priorities, which are a combination of epidemiological and community-defined priorities.
 Thus, the actual content of the services would vary from place to place and over time, depending on the local situation.

 But even within this framework, is there still an essential set of services that should comprise the core of primary health care?
 Table 1 is an attempt to define this.
 Even within this set of core services, prioritization would have to occur in most settings, at least for the near term.
 Strategies for working with communities to define local priorities based on locally available resources and local health needs, and strategies for working in partnership with communities to make these services universally accessible—through shared financing, community mobilization, utilization of CHWs and participatory women’s groups – are still poorly developed in most low-income settings.
 Further development of these strategies and assessing their effectiveness in typical field settings represents one of the great frontiers in primary health care for the 21st century.